microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

     - Use the answers/solutions in the proctor’s guide, but don’t share with the attendees
     - Proctor’s guide won’t be comprehensive.
 As SMEs, proctors should use their knowledge to help with solution hints/ideas.
 - Notify the emcee of unexpected blockers that arise during the event so they can be communicated to all, and recorded for future reference.

+- **GF NOTE** `I want to remove this bullet, there is to be no guidance on post challenge stuff, if anything we should discourage it.
+Remember 'do not be beholden to the clock'?
+We have to account for slow tables vs. fast tables`
+  - Review of each challenge’s solution to be presented after challenge completion

 #### Hack Attendee - Responsibilities